davidcralph/loseyourself/README.md

 Lose yourself, programmer edition.
 Based on a tweet by @kvlly!

 ## About
 Someone linked me [this](https://twitter.com/kvlly/status/1167214748225720325) tweet by @kvlly on Discord.
-After some researching, I found a comment by dusty-trash on Reddit saying ``
-Someone should a github page for this and allow everyone to commit to it.

-!remind me 2 days``
+After some researching, I found a comment by [dusty-trash](https://www.reddit.com/user/dusty-trash) on Reddit saying ``Someone should a github page for this and allow everyone to commit to it. !remind me 2 days``.

 Here's the GitHub page.
 Pull requests will be merged depending on like/dislike ratio!